 - What do you not like to eat?

-Fish, sweet potatoes, brussels spouts (unless they're chopped and sauteed with pancetta), lima beans, lean hamburger (fatty hamburger is more than okay), feta cheese, chicken or barbeque sauce on pizza, miracle whip, fruit or fruit flavors in chocolate (including bars, chocolate cake and
+Fish, sweet potatoes, brussels spouts (unless they're chopped and sauteed with pancetta), lima beans, lean hamburger (fatty hamburger is more than okay), feta cheese, chicken or barbeque sauce on pizza, miracle whip, citrus or citrus flavors in chocolate (including bars, chocolate cake and